Subscribers to my email list get free early access to future chapters!

 Lina, determined to find a solution, uttered a cheesy tone and exclaimed, “Wait!
 Waaaaait!
 I know!”
 She looked up with a bright smile and met Qingcang’s raised eyebrow.

 Lina walked towards Qingcang, holding a glass jar with a big smile.
 The pot had a white lid, and the light reflected beautifully, making it appear more pristine.
 “Here it is, Pretty Eyes!” she exclaimed, offering him the jar.
 “I cleaned the medicine and added some chocolate paste to it.
 Do you want some chocolate too?
-It’s delicious,” she added.
+It’s delicious.”
 They were standing in the kitchen, basking in the warm glow of the ceiling light.

 Qingcang, however, did not share the same happy expression.
 His face was marked by frustration and impatience; his arms crossed over his chest as he stood before Lina.
 He was tired of her tendency to avoid taking her medication, and his tolerance for her behavior was thin.
 He eyed her carefully, weighing his patience, and it was not looking good.